 Click the boxes to see the drop down menu or information that you will need to input.
-The guidance for using the model is on page 8 or the appendix.
-Note the cells at the left hand side are numbered and these are referred to below and explanations are in the guidance using these cell numbers.
+The guidance for using the model is on page 20 of the appendix.
+Note the cells at the let hand side of the page are numbered and these are referred to below and explanations are in the guidance set out against these cell numbers.

-Using this data, complete the Settlement Model as follows:
+Using this data, complete the Settlement Model as follows

-Start of Re-instatement period (cell 20) 09/1983 End of Re-instatement period (cell21) 03/1988 Applicable month and year for salary 03/1988 Date. (cell26)
+Start of Re-instatement period (cell 20) 09/1990

+End of Re-instatement period (cell 21) 03/1995

+Applicable month and year of salary 03/1995

+Date. (cell26)

-Annual full-time salary (cell27) £10851
+Annual full-time salary (cell 27) £201456

-Part time proportion (cell 28) 40%
+Part time proportion (cell 28) 20%

 Contribution rate 6%

 Tax rate for active members (cell 32) 22%